awsdocs/aws-cloud9-user-guide/doc_source/setup-teams.md

 Note that the preceding customer managed policy explicitly overrides `"Effect": "Allow"` for `"Action": "cloud9:CreateEnvironmentEC2"` on `"Resource": "*"` in the `AWSCloud9User` managed policy that is already attached to the AWS Cloud9 users group\.

-### Allow Users in a Group to Create EC2 Environments Only with Specific Amazon EC2 Instance Types<a name="setup-teams-policy-examples-specific-instance-types"></a>
+### Allow users in a group to create EC2 environments only with specific Amazon EC2 instance types<a name="setup-teams-policy-examples-specific-instance-types"></a>

 The following customer managed policy, when attached to an AWS Cloud9 users group, allows those users to create EC2 environments that only use instance types starting with `t2` in an AWS account\.
 This policy assumes you haven't also attached a policy that prevents users in that group from creating EC2 environments\.
 Otherwise, those users won't be able to create EC2 environments at all\.